Welcome to MSU

 The Carnegie Foundation classifies MSU as an institution with a high undergraduate profile.
-Its high undergraduate profile combined with its status as one of the top research universities in the nation gives MSU’s undergraduate students opportunities to do research of national importance on a variety of topics, opportunities that would typically be reserved for graduate students at other universities.
+Combined with its status as one of the top research universities in the nation, this gives MSU’s undergraduate students opportunities to do research of national importance on a variety of topics, opportunities that would typically be reserved for graduate students at other universities.
 That’s one reason why MSU is a national leader in producing winners of the Goldwater Scholarship, the nation’s premier award for undergraduates in math and science fields.
-MSU ranks 8th in the nation for producing Goldwater Scholars, tied with Cornell and ahead of Yale.
+MSU ranks in the top 10 in the nation for producing Goldwater Scholars, tied with Johns Hopkins and ahead of Yale.

 A Unique Learning Environment

 Bozeman is a small town with big energy.
-Perhaps best known for outdoor recreation, Bozeman also has the cultural amenities of a much larger city include a symphony, opera, and ballet companies, as well as many locally-owned shops, restaurants and galleries that make Downtown vibrant.
+Perhaps best known for outdoor recreation, Bozeman also has the cultural amenities of a much larger city including concert venues, festivals, and theatre and ballet companies, as well as many locally-owned shops, restaurants and galleries that make downtown Bozeman vibrant.

 - Montana State University - Keep informed about projects, events, speakers and achievements at MSU with this Facebook page.